nabilbo/keeper2/README.md

 ## About the Code
-on this part, we will only describe the Outlook App Source Code :
+In this part, we will only describe the Outlook App Source Code :

 * AppCompose : contains the Outlook App used to compose an email and save attachment into the external Storage.
 * AppRead : contains the Outlook App used to read attachment files.